Igor180/AnalyzeYourRunkeeperFitnessData/README.md

-# AnalyzeYourRunkeeperFitnessData
+# Analyze Your Runkeeper Fitness Data
- Analyze Your Runkeeper Fitness Data
+Import, clean, and analyze seven years' worth of training data tracked on the Runkeeper app using Python.